davewhiteland/compsci-superbasics/collections/_file-system/relative-paths.md

 </p>

 <p class="js-only">
-  Click or tap on a directory to set the current directory, then tap or click on another to see the relative path between the two.
+  Click or tap a directory to set the current directory, then tap or click another to see the relative path between the two.
 </p>

 There's no way to just hop across between siblings.
 You must go up to the [parent]({{ site.baseurl }}/files/parent-directory) (with `..`) and then down again.

+The downside of relative paths is that they are — by definition — sensitive to the context of _where_ they are used.
+Unlike [absolute paths]({{ site.baseurl }}/files/absolute-paths), you need a different relative path to access the same file from different locations within the file structure.

+This means you can sometimes break programs that use relative paths if you run them from the wrong directory.

 ### Using the "current directory" `./`